microsoft/rushstack/api/node-core-library.filesystem.copyfile.md

 # FileSystem.copyFile method

 Copies a file from one location to another.
 By default, destinationPath is overwritten if it already exists.
-Behind the scenes it uses \`fs.copyFileSync()\`.
+Behind the scenes it uses `fs.copyFileSync()`<!-- -->.

 **Signature:**
 ```javascript